April Jones POV

 She seemed to be encouraged by my answer and added after a moment's pause, "I heard she's planning on giving us a lot homework this semester."

 "So why don't you just quit?" said a voice behind me.
-I started, and my eyes flew open to find Leo staring right at me, his body relaxing into the chair that had previously been empty.
+I started, and my eyes flew open to find him staring right at me expectantly, his body relaxing into the chair that had previously been empty.
 He was lean, with pointed features and dark, tousled hair and fell into his eyes.
 Not that it was any of my business, but his looks generally seemed benefit him well enough with other girls.
 Remarkably so-I bet-considering his want of character couldn't be helped.

 But it didn't work with me.
 Seeing him recalled some of the ire I'd been repressing for the duration period.